 At the appropriate time you will be taken to the airport for your return flight.

 For 6,000 years Malta has been at the crossroads of almost all the ancient Mediterranean civilisations and on mention of the island, the immediate thoughts are of the Knights of St John, the Maltese Falcon and the George Cross.
-With a long and turbulent past and being the mid-point between Africa to the south and Sicily to the north, with a language bearing influences of Latin, Arabic and Semitic dialects, it is a unique destination with so much of its past on display.
+With a long and turbulent past and with a language bearing influences of Latin, Arabic and Semitic dialects, it is a unique destination with so much of its past on display.
 Its temples are the world’s oldest buildings, pre-dating the pyramids by 1,000 years.

 Many visitors to this wonderful island never experience its undiscovered side, but on this tour we feel we have created a superb balance of interests ranging from a wonderfully varied history, unique scenery and atmospheric old towns, all in an ideal destination in which to relax.

 A Maltese we once met, remarked that the island is like an extended family, which may be a romantic vision, but often that’s just the way it is!

 The price of this holiday is per person based on two people sharing a twin room.
 Single rooms are subject to availability at a supplement of £89 per person in the Golden Tulip Vivaldi and are £359 per person in the Le Meridien.
 The price includes return flights to Malta, airport departure taxes, seven nights with breakfast and dinner, return transfers, all tours as mentioned, ferry to Gozo, all entrance fees, executive coach travel and the services of a Riviera tour manager.
 Where hotels feature a swimming pool, pools are open in the summer months weather permitting.